 - TIP: Don’t forget the fog machine!
 You can check ours out here.

 For The Living Room

-First things first - decide on a theme.
-Some ideas: gory, medical/laboratory, ghostly, witche's den, spiderwebs, catacombs, etc. Pick one or two focal points, such as a bay windowsill, fireplace mantle, or coffee table, and play those areas up.
+First things first—decide on a theme.
+Some ideas: gory, medical/laboratory, ghostly, witch's den, spiderwebs, catacombs, etc. Pick one or two focal points, such as a bay windowsill, fireplace mantle, or coffee table, and play those areas up.

 Haunted Family Portraits

 When it comes to outstanding décor, it’s the details that make a difference.
 A fun (and easy!) craft is to replace all the framed photos in your living room with spooky versions.
-Either use an image editing website (such as PicMonkey) to add in blood, spiders, or other creepy things to family photos you have already, or find old-fashioned and creepy looking photos from online and print them off.
+Either use an image editing website to add in blood, spiders, or other creepy things to family photos you have already, or find old-fashioned and creepy-looking photos online and print them off.